Rocky Mountain Elk g

 We ate at Sagebrush BBQ and Grill for dinner and liked it so much that we returned for breakfast.
 Go early for any breakfast.
 There are lines everywhere at your quick take-out places.
 Better yet, bring a thermos in your suitcase, pack your meal to go and get out there early.
 Then, you don’t have to worry that the lines will hold you up.
 Lines were holding us up, and it was late September.

-Some viewing areas are closed at night so as not to interfere with the rut.
+Some viewing areas are closed at night to avoid interfering with the rut.
 This sign says September 1 through October 31.

 ELKE VIEWING AREAS